-Clinical/Population Health Science Projects are not limited to, but can focus on the following areas: the Academic Learning Health System (Appendix I), Community-Engaged Research (Appendix II) Health Disparities (Appendix III), Biomedical Informatics (Appendix IV), Implementation Science (Appendix V) and are strongly encouraged.
+Projects that focus on the Academic Learning Health System (Appendix I), Community-Engaged Research (Appendix II), Health Disparities (Appendix III), Biomedical Informatics (Appendix IV), and Implementation Science (Appendix V) are strongly encouraged, but not required.

 The WF CTSI is continuing to address disparities by deconstructing structural inequities in clinical and translational research.
 Over time, we seek to fund health equity and community-oriented research at parity with biomedical research.
 Pilots that identify a clear impact on improving health equity will be considered as maximally responsive to the solicitation, assuming that other criteria are met.
 While projects are not required to focus on health equity, applicants are encouraged to document the potential impact of their project on equity.